-Having held various executive roles up to and including as Chairman and CEO of Dow Corning over a 36 year period as well as non-executive directorships, Mr Hazleton brings the following significant skills and experience to the Board of Starpharma - international experience; regulation/public policy, licensing and commercialisation of innovation, science and technology; governance; strategy and risk management; financial accounting, audit and risk; OH&S; and remuneration.
+Having held various executive roles up to and including as Chairman and CEO of Dow Corning over a 36 year period as well as non-executive directorships, Mr Hazleton brings the following significant skills and experience to the Board of Starpharma - international experience; regulation/public policy, licensing and commercialisation of innovation, science and technology; governance; strategy and risk management; accounting/corporate finance, audit and risk; OH&S; and remuneration.
+Mr Hazleton has been assessed as an independent non-executive director notwithstanding his 12-year tenure.
+The corporate memory he provides is advantageous and such tenure is commonplace in the pharmaceutical/biotech sector, due to the longer development timelines involved.